 It’s rarely climbed.

-To get to Civera pass you can start both from Alagna or from Gabiet, follow the trails to Zube pass and get to Civera without difficulties drifting from the main trail some hundreds meters before Zube.
+To get to Civera pass you can start both from Alagna or from Gabiet, following the trails to Zube pass, at the end of the ridge.

 Alagna home page